kenatiod/MUT/Understanding Machine Understanding.md

 Meet Alice and Bob, two software engineers at Symparic Systems, Inc., a leading artificial intelligence company.
 For the past year, they've been working on a groundbreaking project: developing a conversational AI assistant named Claude.
 Alice is a natural language processing specialist with a knack for philosophical inquiry.
 She's always been fascinated by questions of language, meaning, and the nature of mind.
 Bob is a machine learning expert with a background in cognitive science and engineering.
 He's driven by a desire to create AI systems that can think and reason like humans do.
 Together, Alice and Bob have poured their expertise and passion into creating Claude, an AI with unprecedented language abilities and general knowledge.
 They've spent countless hours conversing with Claude, marveling at its ability to engage in witty banter, provide insightful explanations, and even make creative leaps.

-{ Insert portrait of Alice and Bob, in a room full of books and circuit boards, working on a robot form of Claude }
+{ Insert Fig. 1 -- portrait of Alice and Bob, in a room full of books and circuit boards, working on a robot form of Claude }

 But lately, a nagging question has been keeping Alice and Bob up at night: does Claude truly understand what it's saying?
 Sure, it can generate impressively coherent and contextually relevant responses.
 But is it just a sophisticated language model, or is there genuine comprehension behind its words?
 This question is not just academic for Alice and Bob.
 As the lead engineers on the Claude project, they've been tasked by Symparic's management with developing a robust test for machine understanding.
 The stakes are high: the company's reputation, not to mention the future of human-AI interaction, could hinge on their ability to prove that Claude is more than just a clever chatbot.